 A distress alert attempt should be transmitted as 5 consecutive calls on one frequency.
 To avoid call collision and the loss of acknowledgements, this call attempt may be transmitted on the same frequency again after a random delay of between 3 ½ and 4 ½ min from the beginning of the initial call.
 This allows acknowledgements arriving randomly to be received without being blocked by retransmission.
 The random delay should be generated automatically for each repeated transmission, however it should be possible to override the automatic repeat manually.

-At MF and HF, single frequency call attempts may be repeated on different frequencies after a random delay of between 3 ½ and 4 ½ min from the beginning of the initial call.
+For MF/HF, single frequency call attempts may be repeated on different frequencies after a random delay of between 3 ½ and 4 ½ min from the beginning of the initial call.
 However, if a station is capable of receiving acknowledgements continuously on all distress frequencies except for the transmit frequency in use, then single frequency call attempts may be repeated on different frequencies without this delay.

+FIGURE A1-1

+Single-frequency call attempts

-3.1.3.2 Multi-frequency call attempt
+A1-3.1.3.2 Multi-frequency call attempt

-A distress alert attempt may be transmitted as up to 6 consecutive (see Note 1) calls dispersed over a maximum of 6 distress frequencies (1 at MF and 5 at HF).
+A distress alert attempt may be transmitted as up to 6 consecutive calls dispersed over a maximum of 6 distress frequencies (1 at MF and 5 at HF).
+A VHF call may be transmitted simultaneously with an MF/HF call.
 Stations transmitting multi-frequency distress alert attempts should be able to receive acknowledgements continuously on all frequencies except for the transmit frequency in use, or be able to complete the call attempt within 1 min.

 Multi-frequency call attempts may be repeated after a random delay of between 3 ½ and 4 ½ min from the beginning of the previous call attempt.

-NOTE 1 – A VHF call may be transmitted simultaneously with an MF/HF call.
+FIGURE A1-2

+Multi-frequency call attempts

-3.1.4 Distress
+A1-3.1.4 Distress

 In the case of distress the operator should transmit a distress alert as described in Annex 3.